Housing Elements

 For revised submittals (draft or revised adopted): To facilitate the review of revisions to address HCD findings, HCD requests submittal of a version of the housing element that clearly shows the changes between the previous housing element submittal and the new revised version.
 In addition, in the element or in a cover letter, please indicate compliance with AB 215 requirements to post the draft revision on the local government’s website and to email a link to all individuals and organizations that have previously requested notices relating to the local government’s housing element at least seven days before submitting the draft revision to HCD.
 Please note, any revisions received during the course of HCD's review are also subject to the seven-day posting requirement prior to submittal to HCD.

 For adopted housing elements: With the adopted element submittal, please attach a copy of the resolution adopting the housing element.
 In addition, pursuant to SB 6 (Chapter 667, Statutes of 2019), for a housing element or amendment adopted on or after January 1, 2021, the planning agency shall submit to HCD an electronic copy of its inventory of these parcels using standards, forms, and definitions adopted by HCD (see below).
-Electronic sites inventories should be submitted to sitesinventory@hcd.ca.gov with the submittal of the adopted element.
+Electronic sites inventories should be submitted to sitesinventory@hcd.ca.gov or uploaded to HCD Connect with the submittal of the adopted element.

 HCD is committed to diligently reviewing all 539 local jurisdictions’ housing elements for substantial compliance with State Housing Element Law.
 To comply with State Housing Element Law and avoid the consequences of noncompliance, a local jurisdiction must, among other things: